na-na-hi/renget/archive/carrot-hazel-archive.md

 >>Interactions
 >Hazel is a trickster by default, her entire personality is being mischievous or at least a jokester, so she might laugh a bit while talking
->While in combat, her voice turns slightly softer, an omen of her traps and trickeries she has prepared to her foes, to the point of almost being enticing
+>While in combat, her voice turns slightly softer and even seducing, an omen of her traps and trickeries she has prepared to her foes, to the point of almost being enticing, but when things truly become desperate, she will not doubt to charge at full speed, bag of blast seeds included.

 >>Misc.
->Her 'Sigil' is that of an inverse star as told by a Xatu, her loss has bringed her fortune in her life
+>Her 'Sigil' is that of an inverse star as told by a Xatu, her loss has bringed her fortune in her new life
 >She wears a golden scarf, with her badge(s) on it, along with a secret oran berry she keeps as a safeguard in combat
 >Along that, she also has two small bags that work as quick access to blast seeds and healing/reviving items
 >Secret.
-One of the only things she can remember of her past is a black and red shadow, that, although is scared of, knows was important in her past
+One of the only things she can remember of her past is a black and red shadow, that, although is scared of, knows was important in her past, and had feelings for it